herb-t/polymer-elements/README.md

 ## Polymer Custom Elements

-A collection of elements that can be reused.
+A collection of elements to use with Polymer.

 ### Setup